-- 5.1 The Secretary of the Latent Print Certification Board will review the application and all related materials and all testing components, case for review, documentation of prior testimony, and recordings of mock trials.
+- 5.1 The Secretary of the Latent Print Certification Board will review the application and all related materials and all testing components.
 If all components are acceptable, a certificate will be issued to the applicant. - 5.2 The entire Latent Print Certification Board or a representative group of Board members may review the application and all the related material in the event there is a technical or ethical concern about the application or the test results.